dimajyg/PolitAgent-T2L/environments/beast/README.md

 1. Modify prompt files in the `prompts/` directory to change agent behavior
 2. Adjust conversation and voting logic in `game.py`
 3. Add new agent strategies by extending the `BeastAgent` class
+4. Implement additional bargaining mechanisms or voting strategies